Gorengo/hello-world/README.md

 My name is Gabriel Orengo.
 I know Java, C++, and Ruby, but I have much to learn about each language and more languages.

 Thank you for listening!

+This is the added part in my Virtual Machine!